jasongitmail/super-sitemap/README.md

 ### The "everything" example

-All aspects of this example are optional, except for `origin` and `paramValues` that provides data for parameterized routes.
+All aspects of the below example are optional, except for `origin` and `paramValues` to provide data for parameterized routes.

 JavaScript: